sunil-saini/aws_shortcuts/README.md

 e.g. -

-To list all ec2 instances
+List all ec2 instances

         ali

+        instance01	i-91d62f6f	10.10.110.245	56.13.52.19	t2.small	running
+        instance02	i-3b2e0ceb	10.10.110.62	56.12.36.95	t2.small	running
+        instance03	i-ce62201c	10.10.110.54	56.21.41.14	t2.medium	running

+        grep for any pattern

+        ali instance01

+        instance01	i-91d62f6f	10.10.110.245	56.13.52.19	t2.small	running

-To list all s3 buckets
+List all s3 buckets

+        alb <any pattern>

-        alb
+        alb test1

+        test1.test.bodies
+        test1.test.client-logs
+        test1.test.files

-To list all lambdas
+List all lambdas

+        all <any pattern>

-        all
+        all staging

+        staging.example1
+        staging.example2
+        staging.example3

-To list all ssm parameters
+List all ssm parameters

+        alp <any pattern>

-        alp
+        alp prod

+        prod.db1.password
+        prod.db2.password
+        prod.db3.password

-To get value of a ssm parameter
+Get value of a particular ssm parameter

+        agp <parameter>

-        agp parameter
+        agp prod.db1.password

+        xYvd$%sgh#

-To get all route53 hosted zones and their resources with values
+Get all route53 hosted DNS with their all records type

+        alz <any pattern>

-        alz
+        alz example.com

-All these commands are configurable in commands.properties file
+        example.com.
+Private	v1.example.com.
+A	10.10.74.4	10.10.74.5
+        example.com.
+Private	v2.example.com.
+A	10.10.75.4	10.10.75.5

+Rename any command at any time

+        awss configure

+List all configured commands at any time

+        awss

+All list commands support pattern(s), so just specify the pattern for specific result else all dataset will be returned

-Steps to run the project -
+Steps to set the project -

-1. First configure aws secret key and access key by aws configure command because same credentials will be used to query AWS resources
+1. First configure aws secret key and access key by aws configure command as same credentials will be used to query AWS resources

-2. Run the following command
+2. Run the following command to set project with default commands

         curl -s https://raw.githubusercontent.com/sunil-saini/aws_shortcuts/master/set_aws_shortcuts.sh | bash +x

-Open new terminal tab and enjoy all above mentioned commands
+Connect to me for any feedback

+    email - sunilsaini314@gmail
+    linkedin - www.linkedin.com/in/sunilsaini314

+Enjoy.